 Serve as a media for the communication of activities at the national, state and local levels.

-Responsible for publishing a bi-annual newsletter.
+Responsible for publishing a newsletter on no less a schedule than bi-annually.

 Educate TraumaProgram leaders, other Texas organizations, and elected officials of the need for legislation that supports improved access to quality trauma care for all patients.